RoneAllza/RoneAllza/README.md

 ## 🏃‍♂️ Hobbies

 When I'm not coding, you'll find me speed reading novels.
 I love getting lost in stories and learning from different worlds and perspectives.
+And also, an avid KAF listener.

 ## 💡 Fun Fact